Self-Chained Image-Language Model for Video Localization and Question Answering: Experiments

-We compare our \model framework with the state-of-the-art video-language pre-trained model, InternVideo \cite{wang2022internvideo} as well as our backbone BLIP-2 \cite{li2023blip}, in both zero-shot and fine-tuning settings.
-For InternVideo, we adopt the released largest MM-L-14 variant that initialized from CLIP-L/14 \cite{radford2021learning} with 1B parameters and follow its default 8-frame setting for comparison.
-We fine-tuned InternVideo on downstream tasks by ourselves.
-More fine-tuning details are included in the Appendix.
-For BLIP-2, we use the same BLIP-2 ViT-G Flan-T5 XL to our \model framework.
-We extend BLIP-2 to adapt videos in two settings: (1) BLIP-2$^{\text{voting}}$, which processes each uniformly sampled frame independently and obtains the final answer by majority voting on all frame-level answers, and (2) BLIP-2$^{\text{concat}}$ where Q-former processes each frame and Flan-T5 takes the concatenation of visual features as a prefix.
+\textbf{Baselines.} We compare our \model framework with the state-of-the-art video-language pre-trained model, InternVideo \cite{wang2022internvideo} as well as our backbone BLIP-2 \cite{li2023blip}.
+We extend BLIP-2 to adapt videos in two settings: (1) BLIP-2$^{\text{voting}}$, which processes each uniformly sampled frame independently and obtains the final answer by majority voting on all frame-level answers, and (2) BLIP-2$^{\text{concat}}$, where Q-former processes each frame and Flan-T5 takes the concatenation of visual features as a prefix.
 BLIP-2$^{\text{concat}}$ is equivalent to our \answerer{} with uniformly sampled frames.
+See Appendix for details.